-There are many ways landlords can save money on their Metro Atlanta rental properties.
+There are many ways landlords can save money on their Atlanta rental properties.
 To bring more value to the property you must make upgrades and repairs.
 You can find ways to save money making repairs in order to always keep your property in tip-top shape.
 Learn more about our cost-saving techniques in our latest post.

 Repairs aren’t necessarily the place where you want to skimp on costs.
-However, there are some great ways you can save money on repair costs for your Metro Atlanta rentals.
-Below, learn about some of our favorite ways landlords can save money making repairs on your Metro Atlanta investment properties.
+However, there are some great ways you can save money on repair costs for your Atlanta rentals.
+Below, learn about some of our favorite ways landlords can save money making repairs on your Atlanta investment properties.

 Build A Team

 Partner up with some contractors who you can turn to again and again.
 This way you will attain the peace of mind in knowing the repairs are being done properly and that you have someone working on your house who is true to their word.
 You won’t have to worry about poor work ethic or the repairs being completed in the wrong way.
 You can also have a team readily available to handle the cleanup once the repairs are completed.
 Every good landlord will have a go-to cleaning service they know and trust to get the job done.

 Deal With Scheduling Repairs Yourself

 When you leave the repairs up to the tenants, it is like handing them a blank check.
 They aren’t going to be worried about saving you money, they are going to worry about getting the problem fixed.
 If you want your repairs done right and done at a fair price, it is best for you to handle them yourself, finding your own people to do the job.
 Once the repairs are completed, you can make sure they are up to your level of satisfaction.
 If your tenant had chosen the vendor, you might find yourself having to pay for poor workmanship.